Chet "JR" White

-Chet "JR" White (1979/1980 – October 18, 2020) was an American record producer, musician and mix engineer.
+Chet "JR" White (November 23, 1979 – October 18, 2020) was an American record producer, musician and mix engineer.
 He was a member of the indie rock band Girls until their disbandment in 2012.
 He produced the album Goon by Tobias Jesso Jr. and Sob Story by the Spectrals, among others.

 Biography

 White was born and raised in Santa Cruz, California.
 His parents were "supportive and liberal".
 As a teen, he began playing in punk rock groups, learning about recording, and spending time in record stores.
 At 13, White was in a band, the Willies, a country punk band.
 When he was a sophomore in high school, White decided he wanted to be a recording engineer or producer.
 He attended Cabrillo College, but dropped out.

-He later moved to San Francisco, spending most of his 20s there, and attended the now-defunct California Recording Institute, earning a degree in recording engineering.
+He later moved to San Francisco, spending his 20s and 30s there, and attended the now-defunct California Recording Institute, earning a degree in recording engineering.
 White also briefly set up a studio in a basement space on Market Street.
-He briefly worked as catering chef at the Zuni Café in San Francisco.
+He briefly worked as catering chef and at the Zuni Café in San Francisco.
 In San Francisco, Matt Fishbeck of the band Holy Shit, introduced him to Christopher Owens.
 The duo would go on to form the band Girls in 2007.

 Girls was signed to True Panther Sounds and released their debut album, Album, which was produced by White, on September 22, 2009.
 The album received praise from critics and was named one of the ten best albums of 2009 by Spin, Rolling Stone, and Pitchfork.
 In November 2010, the band released an EP titled Broken Dreams Club which was also well received.
 In 2011, Girls released their second and final studio album, Father, Son, Holy Ghost.
 The album was co-produced by White.
 Girls disbanded in 2012 for personal reasons within the band.